ohbm/osr2020/contact.md

 <img align="left" src="../img/icon-mattermost.png" alt="mattermost" width="3.5%">&nbsp;Mattermost: <a href="https://mattermost.brainhack.org/brainhack/channels/hbm-open-science-room">hbm-open-science-room</a>

-During the meeting you will be able to identify members of the OSR team via our branded t-shirts which we'll wear during the meeting and while in the OSR.
+During the meeting you will be able to identify members of the OSR team via our branded t-shirts!
 You are very welcome to approach us at any time to ask questions about the OSR or open research in general!

 <img align="center" src="../img/undraw_contact_us_15o2.png" alt="workflow" width="100%">